 Guildmaster: Sam H. Smith

-Over the course of a decade I expanded the fledgling Guild from one shop in Northern Maine on the Penobscot river to three working Blacksmith shops, spread across the State including a portable shop in Europe.
-Having built or refurbished over half dozen Blacksmith shops in my lifetime it was a sure bet that Blacksmithing and the guild would survive another generation.
+Over the course of a decade I expanded the fledgling Guild from one shop in Northern Maine on the Penobscot river to four working Blacksmith shops, spread across the State, including a workshops in Europe & South America.
+Having built or refurbished over dozen Blacksmith shops in my lifetime it was a sure bet that Blacksmithing and the guild would survive another generation.

-Every year we head to Europe on expedition to catalog and recreate all the lost ironwork that has failed to be passed on.
-We take that knowledge and bring it to back to Maine.
-Over the years I have established working relationships with Blacksmiths in Sweden, Netherlands, and Germany.
+Every year I head to Europe on expedition to catalog and recreate all the lost ironwork that has failed to be passed on.
+I take that knowledge and bring it to back to Maine.
+Over the years I have established working relationships with Blacksmiths in Sweden, Netherlands, Germany, and Brazil.
 In this pursuit we are able to bridge the gap between continents and learn the important work that never made it across the Atlantic.